Early Action Deadline for Dual-Degree Applicants: November 15

 - Select your second program choice (LS&A, Art & Design, or Engineering) in the "Dual Program" section*

-*Students who apply Dual Degree by November 1st will receive a decision (Admit or Defer) from their second unit (LS&A, Engineering, and/or Stamps) by December 24th.
-These students will still have until February 1st to submit their Portfolio and Design Assignment.
-They should expect a final decision from Taubman College by mid-March.
+*Students who apply Dual Degree by November 15th will receive a decision (Admit or Defer) from their second unit (LS&A, Engineering, and/or Stamps) by the end of January 2021.
+These students will still have until February 1 to submit their Portfolio and Design Assignment.
+They should expect a final decision from Taubman College by the end of March.

 The portfolio is the applicant’s way to showcase their creative process and unique story to the admissions committee.
 Portfolio content may include, but is not limited to: